darrenjtaylor/dotfiles/README.md

 # dotfiles
 Perpetual work in progress

+## TODO

+[X] Add setup steps in README to start from a fresh install [X] Migrate away from ohmyzsh since it's no longer receiving updates [ ] Organize `.zshrc` and add it to the repo with aliases / functions [ ] Clean up neovim config (remove unused / broken plugins and keymaps) [ ] Add python debugging support in neovim (nvim-dap and nvim-dap-ui) [ ] Add stow to the workflow to manage symlinks for dotfiles and configs [ ] Automate setup into shell scripts or ansible playbooks

 ## Setup

 Setting up an Ubuntu 24.04 system from a fresh state.
 I used these steps to setup Kubuntu 24.04 on my Framework laptop.
 Eventually I will automate these steps into a script or ansible playbook, but I typically don't start a fresh installation very often so it's not a priority.